Re-L21/ProjectSpiritNotes/Gameplay/Core Gameplay.md

 		- Can ==affect both== projectiles and bladed attacks
 			- Refill energy
 			- Will return enemy projectile
+		- No cooldowns

 - Spirit Mechanics :
 	- In combat :
-	    - Player will have spirit slot, can equip 3 or 4 spirits at one time,
+	    - Player will have spirit slot, can equip ==3 or 4== spirits at one time,
 	    - Player will need to select the spirit to perform special action (spirit attack) ==need to specify on how the player will “switch” the selected spirit==
 	- Exploration :
 	    - Locked place / some roadblock can be dealt with either solving a puzzle, smash your way through it, or a specific ability
 	- Ultimate mechanics :
-	    - Is a hidden ability that every spirit has ( ==after unlocking it, some bosses will re appear with its hidden ability unlocked== )
-	    - Unlocked after :
-		    - [ ] Defeating the first 4 bosses
-			- [ ] Obtain all memento (for each spirit)
-			    - [ ] ( Skip-able )talk to the correspond spirit in the base
-		    - [ ] First boss fight
-		    - [ ] Obtained the spirit
 		- Ultimate require energy
 		    - Every spirit has different ultimate, will always use the current spirit